MousseRoyale/computing_kb/17-labs/vulnhub/DomDom.md

 Go back to my to try list while trying to do long tasks like hashcat etc.

 Tools to Root (not including dead ends):
+- Nmap - port discovery
-- gobuster - find admin.php
+- Gobuster - find admin.php
-- Burpsuite - enabled command
+- Burpsuite - enabled me to run rev shell

 HOTKEYS!